zhihanyang2022/zhihanyang2022/README.md

 - Pain is inevitable, but suffering is a choice - not me.
 - To live a meaningful life (有意义), you should first strive to live an interesting and fun life (有意思) - not me.

 I'm just another human being trying to enjoy life in the face of many challenges.
-If I can do it, you can do it!
+If I can do it, then you can do it!

 ### Tips on debugging machine learning code (and anecdotes)